Moonsong-Labs/moonwall/docs/guide/intro/getting-started.md

 - `chopsticks` : Using Acala Foundation's Chopsticks to start a lazily-forked network.
 - `read_only`: Not starting a network but instead connecting to one that already exists.
 - `zombie`: Using ParityTech's ZombieNetwork framework to run a multi-node network
-- `fork` : 🚧 Not yet implemented!
-Will be part of a new way of forking the network with a real client

 ::: tip
 This is the very brief rundown of foundations.
 For their specific information please visit the relevant sections in [Config](/guide/intro/foundations).